Japanese Prime Minister Shinzo Abe to resign for health reasons, reports say

 His tenure has been marked by efforts to revive Japan’s economy through a policy package known as Abenomics, although he failed to follow through with the fundamental changes many economists believe were necessary.

 Other policies have included an expansion of Japan’s military defenses.
-Abe tried unsuccessfully to modify Japan’s pacifist constitution to explicitly recognize the role of the country’s military self-defense forces, as part of a broader effort to counter the threats of a rising China and nuclear-armed North Korea.
+Abe tried unsuccessfully to modify Japan’s pacifist postwar constitution to explicitly recognize the role of the country’s military self-defense forces, as part of a broader effort to counter the threats of a rising China and nuclear-armed North Korea.

 More recently, Abe has enjoyed a close relationship with President Trump, with whom he has played golf several times.